berfr/berfr.github.io/content/posts/deploying-s3-sourcehut.md

 ---
-title: Deploy to S3 with Sourcehut
+title: Deploying to S3 with Sourcehut
 date: 2020-02-05
 ---